Preparing Your Google Cloud SQL PostgreSQL Database for Logical Replication to Linode Managed Database

 5. Click Save at the bottom of the page.

-6. When prompted, click Save and restart to restart and apply the changes.
+6. When prompted, click Save and restart to restart and apply the changes:

-gcloud sql instances patch INSTANCE_NAME \
+gcloud sql instances patch GCP_INSTANCE_NAME \

 The following message will be used for the patch API method.